Fabric Glossary for Women's Lingerie

 - A state-of-the-art fiber with a hollow core to keep you warmer and drier by wicking moisture away.

-- Ultra-violet Protection Factor – Ultra-violet Protection Factor – a rating system that measures the UV protection of which is provided by the fabric.
-Similar to the SPF rating system used in sunscreens.
+- Ultra-violet Protection Factor (UPV) is a rating system that measures the UV protection provided by the fabric.
+It's similar to the SPF rating system used in sunscreens.
 For example, a fabric rated UPF 30 means that if 30 units of UV rays fall on the fabric, only one unit will pass through.

 - Soft plush fabric with a close, dense pile.